Immaterial Damage in Insurance: Definition and Coverage

 In the event of a major incident (fire, flood, cyberattack), business interruption insurance allows you to maintain income despite the temporary cessation of activity.

-5. Why Choose KT Assur&Bank to Protect Yourself Against Immaterial Damage?
+5. Why Choose KT Assur&Bank to Protect Yourself Against Non-Material Damage?

 At KT Assur&Bank , we offer insurance tailored to individuals and businesses to cover all types of non-material damage: